 Below are some questions and answers about disability accommodations and services at Brescia University and the needed documentation.
 Note: The Office of Disability Services will assist students with disabilities in contacting the necessary offices and forwarding appropriate documentation as needed.

-Brescia assists students in ordering books through Recordings for the Blind and Dyslexic and works with the Kentucky Association for the Blind and Vocational Rehabilitation.
+Brescia assists students in ordering books through Recordings for the Blind and Dyslexic, and works with the Kentucky Association for the Blind and with Vocational Rehabilitation.

 In the past several years, Brescia has served students who are wheelchair-bound, blind or visually impaired; who have learning disabilities, including dyslexia, ADHD, Autism, and dysgraphia; and who have post-traumatic syndrome, depression, or other such psychological disabilities.

 What specific types of academic accommodations have been made for various types of disabilities?